vimalkumarrajmohan/AI_pipeline_Neura/README.md

 # AI Pipeline with LangGraph, LangChain, and LangSmith

-A comprehensive AI pipeline that combines weather API integration, PDF-based RAG,- **RAG Retriever** (`src/rag_retriever.py`):
+A comprehensive AI pipeline that combines weather API integration, PDF-based RAG, and agentic decision-making using LangGraph and Groq API.
-    - Finds the most relevant information from your PDFs and summarizes it for you.

-- **Search Service** (`src/search_service.py`):
-    - Uses Tavily API to perform web searches for general knowledge queries.

-- **LangSmith Evaluator** (`src/langsmith_evaluator.py`):
-    - Checks and logs how well the AI is answering your questions using LLM-as-judge evaluation, so you can see how it's doing.agentic decision-making using LangGraph and Groq API.

 ## Features